happyt/trellodash/README.md

 - this link is http://localhost:8080/#/chart/Trello%20Stats   (default was Trello%20Stats)

 June 2019
-- add auto release to heroku, no need to push
+- add auto release to heroku, no need to push, needed reauth

 ## Local testing
 - need a mongodb database running